AI-Planning/pddl-generators/README.md

 # Feedback
 * Bug reports and pull requests are appreciated.

-# Cite
+# Citation
-Please cite this repository by using

-    @InProceedings{fawcett-et-al-icaps2011wspal,
-      author =       "Chris Fawcett and Malte Helmert and Holger Hoos and Erez Karpas and Gabriele R{\"o}ger and Jendrik Seipp", title =        "{FD-Autotune}: Domain-Specific Configuration using
-                      {Fast} {Downward}",
-      crossref =     "icaps2011wspal",
+We revised and extended the set of generators significantly when working on creating the Autoscale benchmarks.
+If you use the generators for a publication, please use the following citation:

+    @InProceedings{torralba-et-al-icaps2021,
+      author =       "{\'A}lvaro Torralba and Jendrik Seipp and Silvan Sievers", title =        "Automatic Instance Generation for Classical Planning", crossref =     "icaps2021",
-      pages =        "13--17"
+      pages =        "376--384"
     }
-    @Proceedings{icaps2011wspal,
-      title =        "{ICAPS} 2011 Workshop on Planning and Learning", booktitle =    "{ICAPS} 2011 Workshop on Planning and Learning", year =         "2011"
+    @Proceedings{icaps2021,
+      editor =       "Robert P. Goldman and Susanne Biundo and Michael Katz", title =        "Proceedings of the Thirty-First International Conference on Automated Planning and Scheduling (ICAPS 2021)",
+      booktitle =    "Proceedings of the Thirty-First International Conference on Automated Planning and Scheduling (ICAPS 2021)",
+      year =         "2021",
+      publisher =    "AAAI Press"
     }